defc0n1/super-pacman/en/ch2.md

    * Template (folder)
       * Tilemap (tile map)
    * Level1 (folder)
-      * // We can let the folder empty as we will copy the Template Tilemap thereafter on which we will map our level.
+      * // We can let the folder empty as we will copy the Template Tilemap thereafter on which we will map our level. (see chapter 4)
    * idem for Level2, Level3, etc..

 ![Level structure](img/ch2/levelstructure.png)